WilleLX1/LOLRAT/README.md

 ## How It Works

 1. Executes python script in memory (using "python -c "Content-Here"") that connects to C2.
-2.
+2. When connected to C2 then it will wait for commands and execute
+3. Typically a command would look like this `exec:whoami` that executes and gets output from the whoami command.

 ## Getting Started

 To get started with LOLRAT, follow these steps:

 1. Clone this repository to your local machine.
-2. Customize and configure the LOLRAT modules to meet your specific needs.
-3. Establish a secure Command and Control (C2) server for communication with the LOLRAT client.
-4. Compile and encrypt your customized modules.
+2. Compile and encrypt your payload with payload builder.
-5. Deploy the client on the target system.
+3. Deploy the client on the target system.
-6. Begin communicating with the client through the C2 server.
+4. Begin communicating with the client through the C2 server.

 **Please use LOLRAT responsibly and only for legitimate, authorized purposes.
 Unauthorized use or any malicious activities are strictly prohibited and may have legal consequences.**